Kedjian/kedjian/README.md

 - 📫 Reach me through o.mat.makowski@gmail.com,
 - 🌿 Currently learning Java and Spring Boot.
 - 👨🏻‍🎓 Computer Science Engineer student at Polish-Japanese Academy of Computer Technology,
-- 🧐 Interested in creating effective solutions for given problems.
+- 🧐 Interested in creating effective solutions.
 <!--
 **Kedjian/Kedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.